ON-FIELD NON-VERBAL COMMUNICATIONS IN SOCCER

 Number of fingers – goalkeeper or wall-builder identifying the number of people who are to go into the wall.

-Palms placed together overhead – to stop movement of the players being positioned in a wall and signify that it is properly set.
+Palms placed together with arms overhead – to stop movement of the “Anchor” or “Post-man” player being positioned in a wall and signify they are properly set.

 Palms waist-high (parallel to ground), motioning toward the ground – calm down; or, play the ball on the ground.

-Point left or point right – to position a wall.
+Point left or point right – to position the “Anchor” or “Post-man” player in a wall.